 Method 7: Perform System Restore

-Restoring your PC to a previous setting can fix most issues on the Windows PC.
-The Registry Editor may be filled with incomplete files of uninstalled applications and may cause a lot of errors.
-To fix the issue with the Support boot and improve the PC performance, you can perform a System Restore.
-Read the article on performing a System Restore using the link given here.
+The Registry Editor may be filled with incomplete or corrupt/infected files of uninstalled applications and can cause a lot of errors.
+To fix the issue with the Support boot and improve the PC performance, perform a System Restore.

 Method 8: Repair Install Windows

-The article deals with the methods to fix Boot device problem on your Windows PC.
-Try implementing the methods and please let us know your suggestions and queries on Bios problem in the comments section.
+The article dealt with the methods to fix Boot device problem on your Windows PC.
+Try implementing the same and please let us know your suggestions and queries on BIOS problems in the comments section.